OpenTermsArchive/contrib-versions/Foursquare/Terms of Service.md

 Registration and Eligibility.

-You may browse the Site and view Content without registering, but as a condition to using certain aspects of the Service, you are required to register with Foursquare and represent, warrant and covenant that you provide Foursquare with accurate and complete registration information (including, but not limited to a user name ("User Name"), e-mail address and a password you will use to access the Service) and to keep your registration information accurate and up-to-date.
+You may browse the Site and view Content without registering, but as a condition to using certain aspects of the Service, you are required to register with Foursquare and represent, warrant and covenant that you provide Foursquare with accurate and complete registration information (including, but not limited to a user name ("User Name"), e-mail address and/or mobile telephone number and a password you will use to access the Service) and to keep your registration information accurate and up-to-date.
 Failure to do so shall constitute a breach of these Terms of Use, which may result in immediate termination of your Foursquare account.
 We recommend, but do not require, that you use your own name as your User Name so your friends can recognize you more easily.

 You shall not: